 Introduction

+Shared decision making has evolved into an integral part of patient-physician interactions prior to surgical interventions, and the weighing of risks against benefits is central to this process.
+In terms of gained quality of life and cost-utility, total hip arthroplasty (THA) is an enormously successful procedure, but the risk of adverse events in the short and long term is an essential part of preoperative discussions and various risk prediction models have been developed.{Price A 2019}

-The presence of pre-surgery comorbidity is associated with poorer outcome after the insertion of total hip arthroplasty (THA) (Inacio et al. 2015), as well as inferior patient-reported outcomes (Gordon et al. 2013; Hofstede et al. 2016).
-In research settings, comorbidity is commonly measured using multi-faceted diagnosis- or prescription-based coding algorithms (Bozic et al. 2013).
-Inacio et al. (2016) studied the ability of the Charlson (CCI) and Elixhauser (ECI) Comorbidity indices to to predict mortality after THA and total knee arthroplasty.
-These comorbidity measures are quite complex to estimate and are based on the availability of extensive data sets including in- and outpatient data on ICD-codes.
-Oftentimes, such data sets can only be created by linking several population-based registries, raising both ethical and practical concerns.
-Also, each of the comorbidity indices exist in numerous versions (Sundararajan et al. 2004; Deyo, Cherkin, and Ciol 1992; Quan et al. 2011; Cleves, Sanchez, and Draheim 1997; Walraven et al. 2009).
-Interpretation and comparison between different studies is therefore difficult.
+90-day mortality after THA surgery performed due to osteoarthritis is low, ranging between 0.2 and 0.6% in large joint registry analyses where adjustment for comorbidities is possible.{Hunt LP 2013, Lancet}{Garland A 2017, BJJ} The presence of comorbidities is associated with poorer outcome after the insertion of THA, (Inacio et al. 2015) but the Charlson (CCI) and Elixhauser (ECI) Comorbidity Indices poorly predict mortality after THA and total knee arthroplasty{ref Inacio or other??}.
+Additionally, these complex comorbidity instruments are based on the availability of extensive data sets including in- and outpatient data on ICD-codes, and each of the comorbidity indices exists in numerous versions (Sundararajan et al. 2004; Deyo, Cherkin, and Ciol 1992; Quan et al. 2011; Cleves, Sanchez, and Draheim 1997; Walraven et al. 2009).
+Interpretation and comparison of different studies is therefore difficult.

-Comorbidity data have also been used in several universal and arthroplasty-specific risk prediction tools to make risk profiles for individual patients.
-In the context of trauma, prediction tools are common, and it has been possible to reduce the number of variables without losing predictive power (Gerdin et al. 2016).
-No model has so far been broadly accepted for elective THA however (Manning, Edelstein, and Alvi 2016; Bülow et al. 2017).
-An easily applicable tool with few dimensions is thus needed, both in research and in clinical practice.
-We aimed to find such a model to predict the risk of 90-day postoperative mortality after elective THA.
+Comorbidity data are used to construct universal or arthroplasty-specific risk prediction tools, but no model has so far been broadly accepted to predict mortality after elective THA (Manning, Edelstein, and Alvi 2016; Bülow et al. 2017).
+In order to propel arthroplasty surgery into the age of precision medicine, easily applicable tools to predict short- and long-term complications are urgently needed.
+We aimed to define a model that accurately predicts the risk of 90-day postoperative mortality after THA performed due to osteoarthritis .

 Patients and Methods